aGatovski/BattleShips/README.md

 # BattleShips
-Final course - Introduction to programming project at Sofia University
+Final Introduction to programming course project at Sofia University